Addiction | 6 min read

 After that, you may want to talk to trusted friends and family, let them know what’s going on, and ask for additional support and understanding when and how they can give it.
 Having a strong support network makes a recovery a lot easier.

 The next step is talking to your doctor.
-If you’re taking Xanax on a prescription, you may need to talk to the prescribing doctor about alternatives and how to stop taking the drug safely.
+If you’re taking Xanax on a prescription, you may need to speak to the prescribing doctor about alternatives and how to stop taking the drug safely.

 Addiction treatment centers may also be more helpful if you’ve already been diagnosed with a mental illness.
 Additionally, treating addiction and mental illness together can be challenging and requires expertise and compassion from your medical providers.